Thomas Jefferson and slavery: Haitian independence

-By 1802, when Jefferson learned that France was planning to re-establish its empire in the western hemisphere, including taking the Louisiana territory and New Orleans from the Spanish, he declared the neutrality of the US in the Caribbean conflict.
+By 1802, when Jefferson learned that France was planning to re-establish its empire in the Western Hemisphere, including taking the Louisiana Territory and New Orleans from the Spanish, he declared the neutrality of the US in the Caribbean conflict.
 While refusing credit or other assistance to the French, he allowed contraband goods and arms to reach Haiti and, thus, indirectly supported the Haitian Revolution.
 This was to further US interests in Louisiana.

-That year and once the Haitians declared independence in 1804, President Jefferson had to deal with strong hostility to the new nation by his southern-dominated Congress.
+That year and once the Haitians declared independence from France in 1804, President Jefferson had to deal with strong hostility to the new black nation by his southern-dominated Congress.
 He shared planters' fears that the success of Haiti would encourage similar slave rebellions and widespread violence in the South.
 Historian Tim Matthewson noted that Jefferson faced a Congress "hostile to Haiti", and that he "acquiesced in southern policy, the embargo of trade and nonrecognition, the defense of slavery internally and the denigration of Haiti abroad."
 Jefferson discouraged emigration by American free blacks to the new nation.
 European nations also refused to recognize Haiti when the new nation declared independence in 1804.
 In his short biography of Jefferson in 2005, Christopher Hitchens noted the president was "counterrevolutionary" in his treatment of Haiti and its revolution.

 Jefferson expressed ambivalence about Haiti.
 During his presidency, he thought sending free blacks and contentious slaves to Haiti might be a solution to some of the United States' problems.
 He hoped that "Haiti would eventually demonstrate the viability of black self-government and the industriousness of African American work habits, thereby justifying freeing and deporting the slaves" to that island.
 This was one of his solutions for separating the populations.
 In 1824, book peddler Samuel Whitcomb, Jr. visited Jefferson in Monticello, and they happened to talk about Haiti.
 This was on the eve of the greatest emigration of U.S. Blacks to the island-nation.
 Jefferson told Whitcomb that he had never seen Blacks do well in governing themselves, and thought they would not do it without the help of Whites.